 3. USE A WIRELESS TRIGGER OR POCKET WIZARDS

-My first speed light didn’t have wireless capabilities, but my strobe lights do and it’s so nice not to be bound by a sync cable.
-I highly recommend making sure your lights can work with a wireless trigger so you can move things around more easily.
+My first speed light didn’t have wireless capabilities, but my strobe lights do and it’s so nice not to be limited by a sync cable.
+I highly recommend making sure your lights can work with a wireless trigger such as pocket wizards so you can move your lights around more easily.

 4. CHECK THE CRI

 CRI stands for color rendering index.
 A good strobe or continuous light will have a CRI that is greater than 90.
 So the higher the CRI, the better the color rendering ability.
 This varies per light and is listed in the product description.

 5. SPEED LIGHTS & CAMERA MODELS

 Certain speed lights don’t always work with certain types of camera models.
 If you’re considering a speed light, make sure it’s compatible with your camera model.
 The product description will have this information and you can always reach out to customer service to be sure.

 Recycle time is important when considering a speed light or strobe.
 Recycle time basically means how much time the light needs to reboot before it can fire the flash at full power again.
 This varies per light and is listed in the product description.
 You don’t need to worry about recycle time with a continuous light since those types of lights do not flash.